domchristie/tailwindcss-jit-rails/README.md

 ```
 heroku buildpacks:add --index 1 heroku/nodejs
 ```
 On deploy, this will install our Node.js dependencies and then run our build script.
-It's important that this buildpack is added first so that `_tailwind.css` is compiled _before_ the assets are compiled by the Ruby buildpack.
+It's important that this buildpack is added first so that `tailwind-build.css` is compiled _before_ the assets are compiled by the Ruby buildpack.

 Add the Ruby buildpack:
 ```